-The majority of the core forest impacts occur in Section 3 (60-72 percent).
-Section 2 impacts are identical to Alternative C and M, and the same for all Alternative P variations.
+Most of the core forest impacts occur in Section 3 (60 to 72 percent).
+Section 2 impacts are identical to Alternatives C and M, and the same for all Alternative P variations.
 Notable areas of impact include the fragmentation of a large contiguous forest between SR 162 and SR 164, and the complete removal of a sizable core habitat in the area of Little Creek near Haysville.

-Similar to the trends in forest impacts, core forest impacts are roughly 100 acres more in the Alternative P eastern bypass options (Table 7).
+Similar to the trends in forest impacts, core forest impacts are roughly 100 acres more in the Alternative P eastern variations (P3 and P4) (Table 8).
 All alternatives impact a core area just north of the East Fork White River.
-The independent segment containing only the western bypass alignments impact one large core forest south of West Boggs Lake.
-The independent segment with only the eastern bypass alignments impact two large core forests, one near Haw Creek, and one complex near the White River south of US 50.
-The four bypass variations impact a large, contiguous core forest associated with First Creek at the northern end of the alternative.
-Differences in core forest impacts between facility types, expressway and Super-2, are very small.
-Core forest losses are attributed to 40-45 percent direct loss and 55-60 percent fragmentation loss.
+The independent segment containing only the western variation impacts one large core forest south of West Boggs Lake.
+The independent segment with only the eastern variations (P3 and P4) impacts two large core forests, one near Haw Creek, and one complex near the White River south of US 50.
+Both variations impact a large, contiguous core forest associated with First Creek at the northern end of the alternative.
+Differences in core forest impacts between facility types, expressway, and Super-2, are small.
+Core forest losses are attributed to 40 to 45 percent direct loss and 55 to 60 percent fragmentation loss.